North American Maple Syrup Council, Inc.

 1. The NAMSC-RF is soliciting and will be considering proposals which fall in one of two funding categories:

-- a.
-Traditional “seed funding” grant providing support up to $5,000 (with equal or greater institutional match).
+a.
+Traditional “seed funding” grants providing support up to $5,000 (with equal or greater institutional match).

 2. The NAMSC-RF will consider proposals which address one or more of these industry related issues: